dominik-lenda/azure-tweet-scheduler/README.md

 Work outline:
 - [x] Create and deploy timer-triggered Azure Functions
-- [ ] Create database using CosmosDB SQL API SDK for Python
+- [ ] Create Cosmos DB account, database, and container using ARM template
 - [ ] Bind Azure Functions with database
-- [ ] Create programt that interacts with Twitter API
+- [ ] Create program that interacts with Twitter API

 # Create and deploy timer-triggered Azure Functions
 ## Create and activate a virtual environment